 How is the data gathered?

 The National Alliance gathers data by reviewing each state’s charter school laws and regulations.
 We then share draft analyses with individuals in the jurisdictions in this report, including individuals working at state departments of education, state charter school associations and resource centers, and other organizations.
 We want to acknowledge and thank them for their invaluable feedback.
 Any remaining errors and omissions in the state analyses and rankings are the responsibility of the authors, not the reviewers from the states.

 Why doesn’t my state have a score?

 States only receive a score if they have a charter school law.
 Currently, 45 states and the District of Columbia have passed charter school legislation.
-West Virginia passed a charter school law in 2019 and will be included in the 2020 rankings.
+West Virginia passed a charter school law in 2019 and was included for the first time in the 2020 rankings.
 Kentucky enacted a charter school in 2017 and, for a variety of reasons, enacted a temporary funding mechanism for charter schools that year.
 Since that time, Kentucky has failed to enact a new funding mechanism, essentially making the charter school law meaningless.
 Therefore, we decided to remove the state from the report.
 We will include Kentucky again once the state enacts a new funding mechanism.
 The remaining states that do not have a charter school law are: Montana, Nebraska, North Dakota, South Dakota, and Vermont.